Alfresco/charts/README.md

 Charts in an experimental stage.

-**These charts are subject to change as we may override the version with new releases.**
+**These charts are subject to change as we may overwrite the version with new releases.**

 ## Stable